Marcia Gay Harden: Career

-Harden's first film role was in a 1979 student-produced movie at the University of Texas.
+Harden's first film role was in a 1979 student-produced film at the University of Texas.
 Throughout the 1980s, she appeared in several television programs, including Simon & Simon, Kojak, and CBS Summer Playhouse.
-She appeared in The Imagemaker (1986), her first movie screen role, in which she played a stage manager.
+She appeared in The Imagemaker (1986), her first film screen role, in which she played a stage manager.
 She appeared in the Coen brothers' Miller's Crossing (1990), a 1930s mobster drama in which she first gained wide exposure.
 Even so, at the time, living in New York City, she had to go back to doing catering jobs "because I didn't have any money".

 Harden debuted on Broadway in the role of Harper Pitt (and others) in Tony Kushner's Angels in America in 1993.
 The role earned her critical acclaim and she received a Tony Award nomination (Best Featured Actress in a Play).

 Harden played actress Ava Gardner alongside Philip Casnoff as Frank Sinatra in the 1992 made-for-TV miniseries Sinatra.
 Throughout the 1990s, she continued to appear in films and television.
-Her notable film roles include the Disney sci-fi comedy Flubber (1997), a popular hit in which she co-starred with Robin Williams; the supernatural drama Meet Joe Black (1998), playing the under-appreciated daughter of a tycoon (Anthony Hopkins, co-starring Brad Pitt); Labor of Love (1998), a Lifetime television movie in which she starred with David Marshall Grant; and Space Cowboys (2000), an all-star adventure-drama about aging astronauts.
+Her notable film roles include the Disney sci-fi comedy Flubber (1997), a popular hit in which she co-starred with Robin Williams; the supernatural drama Meet Joe Black (1998), playing the under-appreciated daughter of a tycoon (Anthony Hopkins, co-starring Brad Pitt); Labor of Love (1998), a Lifetime television film in which she starred with David Marshall Grant; and Space Cowboys (2000), an all-star adventure-drama about aging astronauts.

 In 2000, Harden won the Academy Award for Best Supporting Actress for her portrayal of painter Lee Krasner in the biographical film Pollock.
 In 2004, she received a second Academy Award nomination for Best Supporting Actress for her performance in the mystery crime drama Mystic River.

 Harden guest-starred as FBI undercover agent Dana Lewis posing as a white supremacist in "Raw", an episode of the popular crime drama Law & Order: Special Victims Unit.
 This role earned Harden her first Emmy Award nomination for best guest actress in a drama series in 2007.
 She reprised the role in the series' eighth-season premiere and again in the 12th-season episode "Penetration" as a rape victim.